-"Oven-roasted Brussels sprouts flavored with crispy bacon and sweet maple syrup.
-It’s an easy side dish to whip up for any dinner or holiday!"
+Oven-roasted Brussels sprouts tossed with crispy bacon and drizzled with sweet maple syrup.
+It’s an easy side dish to whip up for any dinner or holiday!

 If there’s anything we can agree on, it’s that everything always tastes better with bacon.
 It’s the magical food that makes everything amazing, and that’s exactly how it worked with these Brussels sprouts.

 Because what better way is there to eat your greens than with a hearty dose of tasty meat and sweet maple syrup?